chrishoina/db-tools-docs/ordsDevelopersGuide/chapter3/3-implicit-parameters.md

 ##### Form Data

-ORDS supports automatic binding of `POST` request body form data, under various conditions.
-Refer to the`:body`, `:body_text`, and `:body_json` sections of this document for detailed guidance.
+ORDS supports automatic binding of `POST` request body form data under various conditions.
+For detailed guidance, refer to the `:body`, `:body_text`, and `:body_json` sections of this document.
 For illustrative purposes, the following example assumes a `POST` request is being issued to an ORDS Resource Handler with *none* of the previously mentioned "`:body_`" implicit parameters.

 An HTTP request is issued (in the form of a curl command):